mindojune/speech_mi/README.md

 # Speech MI - DJ 2024 Fall Project

 ## TODOs
+- 241029
+    - no eos: doesn't seem to be helping a lot
+    - left padding aligned: does seem to be helping!!!!

 - 241025
+    - speech loss converges at a high level compared to text loss possibilities
+            - some bug in the code for speech processing
+            - because we need to train more (speech adapter + lora) so it's kinda expected
+                - freeze adapter (so that it doesn't have to be trained, but important that we use the pretrained one) [todo]
+                - train longer [doing]

-    The performance of the speech model does not seem too competitive...
+    - The performance of the speech model does not seem too competitive...
         This could be because we're jointly training the speech adapter and the lora model Thus first try to train the speech adapter then move on? but note I'm using a pretrained speech adapter.. actually not as of now (241024),
-        so make the change TODO []
+            so make the change TODO [done!]
+            ==> this didn't seem to help much

-    make the training go faster?
+    - make the training go faster? [done!]
         ==> see if dummy data goes fasta (how much)
             - with real data 3s per batch (bsz = 2)
             - with dummy data

 - before 241025
     - finish the code with all the fixins (validation, test, and saving and such) [first pass]
     - do test runs and make sure all is functional [v] 241023 afternoon